rudinesurya/ess-ewd-asg2-react/README.md

 ```

 ### LiveData
 The Pusher enables the client to listen for changes in the server.
+React to real-time date changes.

 <img src="https://media.giphy.com/media/8hYu8vyddCIbQId7f1/giphy.gif" width="600">